scottyeager/info_foundation/src/tech/smart_contract_for_it.md

 **STEP 4: Business IT Workload Stakeholders:**

-is optional but when required stakeholder can be defined to give consensus and sign off on the successful execution of the “IT smart contract” delivering the appropriate digital service.
+This is optional but when required stakeholder can be defined to give consensus and sign off on the successful execution of the “IT smart contract” delivering the appropriate digital service.
 Stakeholders can be defined in a “multi signature” blockchain to provide sign off on regulatory, commercial and other business requirements.
 Approvals can include IT expert checks the quality of the code, a legal guy checks GDPR, a business person checks budget etc.

 **STEP 5: The capacity layer: 3 Nodes…**